Jumping (film)

 Jumping (Springen) is a 1986 Belgian comedy film directed by Jean-Pierre De Decker.
 The film was selected as the Belgian entry for the Best Foreign Language Film at the 59th Academy Awards, but was not accepted as a nominee.

+Plot

+In a luxury retirement home, the staff goes to great lengths to fulfill the residents' most bizarre wishes, from an elephant hunt to nuclear war.